 Instead, bubbles show the soap’s ability to attract water.
 For a soap to be an effective cleaner it should be good at attracting water and attracting oil, and this cannot be judged on how much soap bubbles or foams.

 As with many questions, there’s valuable points for both sides here.

 If someone in your home has a sensitive stomach or a compromised immune system, it’s probably a good idea disinfect dishes.

 Otherwise, disinfecting dishes is generally not needed, especially because many disinfecting dish soaps have ingredients that could be harmful to your health.
 For example, Triclosan is a common disinfectant and is linked to several health issues such as endocrine disruption and allergy development, particularly in children.
+You can find more information regarding natural disinfectant in our other articles.
 It is also considered highly toxic to aquatic environments.

 If dishes are washed correctly, dirt, grease and bacteria should be washed off the dish with soap and water or eliminated with a hot water bath.
 If disinfecting your dishes is necessary, soak washed dishes in a bath of hot water at 170°F for at least 30 seconds.

 Take special precautions when washing utensils used to prepare problematic foods (such as raw chicken).
 We recommend washing and disinfecting with non-toxic disinfectants such as hydrogen peroxide and wiping surfaces with Natural kitchen cleaners that contain ingredients with disinfecting properties